RSEAA/RSEAA.github.io/index.md

 Click here to see [last year's discussion topics](https://github.com/RSEAA/RSEAA.github.io/discussions/43) and [last year's posters](https://github.com/RSEAA/RSEAA.github.io/discussions/32).

+## Suggest Discussion Topics

+We will have three sessions in which discussion topics are suggested by the participants.
+You can add, vote and comment on discussion topics and the top discussion topics will be given breakout rooms for each session.

+<a class="rse rse-join" href="https://github.com/RSEAA/RSEAA.github.io/discussions/76">Submit a discussion topic</a>

+You can see what we discussed last year in the [Research Software Engineer Asia Australia Unconference Summary Report.](https://figshare.com/articles/online_resource/Research_Software_Engineer_Asia_Australia_Unconference_Summary_Report/21201989)

+## Submit a Poster

+This year we are adding an online poster session on the 14th of September.
+We're thrilled to offer you two awesome formats to showcase your research: the classic traditional poster and the dynamic set of slides.

+At the end of the poster session we will be giving out awards for the posters that have generated the most interest.

+<a class="rse rse-join" href="https://github.com/RSEAA/RSEAA.github.io/discussions/75">Poster submission information</a>

 ## How can I volunteer?

 We have an invite-only organising committee, with places for anyone who wants to observe.
 The observer roles can attend meetings, make suggestions, are not expected to take on any tasks.